engagementlab/CivicSeed/doc/configuration.md

 ## Environment variables

+Certain variables cannot or should not be stored in the configuration files, and must be stored in the server environment.

+#### Environment

+`NODE_ENV` needs to be set on the environment so that the Civic Seed application can bootstrap itself and know which configuration file to load.

+* For the Amazon S3 production server, set `NODE_ENV=production`
+* For any staging or testing servers on Heroku, set `NODE_ENV=heroku`
+* For a local development environment, set `NODE_ENV=development`.
+Note that if NODE_ENV is missing, Civic Seed will _assume_ a development environment.

+`SS_ENV` is an optional environment for SocketStream.
+As of the most recent version of SocketStream, `NODE_ENV` automatically overwrites `SS_ENV` so this may be deprecated.

+#### Authentication

-Certain variables, like authentication credentials, should not be stored in configuration files because this poses a security risk.
-The following environment variables are required to run Civic Seed and should be not be set in the configuration files:
+Authentication credentials should not be stored in the configuration files because this poses a security risk.

 * `REDIS_PW` - Password for the Redis database.
 * `EMAIL_USER` - User account name for the mailing service used by Nodemailer.
 * `EMAIL_PW` - Account password for the mailing service used by Nodemailer.
 * `EMAIL_TO` - E-mail address that feedback from within Civic Seed should be sent to.

-* `NODE_ENV` - Set to `production` on Amazon S3 and `heroku` on Heroku.
-* `SS_ENV` - Set to `production` on Amazon S3.
+#### Other

-Your actual environment (e.g. Heroku or Amazon S3) may set other environment variables (e.g. `MONGOHQ_URL`).
+The Heroku or Amazon S3 instances may set other environment variables (e.g. `MONGOHQ_URL`, which comes from a Heroku add-on).
+These happen automatically assuming the servers have been provisioned correctly, so we won't cover those here.

-To pass environment variables directly to Civic Seed without storing it, type any number of them consecutively before running `npm start`, for instance: `EMAIL_USER=user@domain.com EMAIL_PW=password EMAIL_TO=otheruser@otherdomain.com npm start`
+#### Using an `.env` file

+You can now use an `.env` file in the Civic Seed project root directory to store environment variables.
+These will be loaded as if they were stored on the server environment itself, so it keeps you from having to pollute a `.bash_profile` or other similar file.
+The `.env` file is ignored by Git, but you can back it up in another secure location.

 #### Account Emails